A Field Guide to Silicon Valley's Most Invasive Memes

 Default Alive

 A startup is "default alive" when, without raising more money or cutting burn, it will eventually become profitable before running out of cash.
 Coined by Paul Graham, the idea spread because it offered a clear test of whether a company was building a real business or simply extending runway.
-In AI, teams use it to distinguish between products that can sustain compute-heavy operations on revenue versus those reliant on continuous fundraising.
+Shows up sharply in AI: Cursor built a significant ARR business on top of OpenAI and Anthropic inference, so the default-alive question becomes whether its unit economics survive as token prices fall and competitors arbitrage the margin, versus the long tail of wrapper startups that cannot cover their inference bill even at peak pricing.

 Dogfooding